-To provide a world-class, transformative scholarship experience to exceptional students who are committed to learning and working at the nexus of business, policy, academia and the non-profit and government sectors at home or abroad.
+To provide a world-class, transformative scholarship experience for exceptional students who are committed to learning and working at the intersection of business, academia, policy, government and the nonprofit sector at home or abroad.

 Each year, 10 to 25 sophomores are selected as Kenan Scholars.
 These students are recognized for their superior scholarship and genuine interest in putting the private sector to work for the public good.
 Scholars are introduced to the critical role that business plays in identifying and providing sustainable solutions to contemporary, complex issues.
-The program connects scholars to academic and industry thought leaders, business executives, serial start-up entrepreneurs, policymakers, government officials and civic leaders.
-They develop the interdisciplinary competencies vital to becoming successful cross-sector business leaders.
-Scholars receive coaching and mentorship from UNC Kenan-Flagler Business School alumni, program staff, faculty advisors and access to the resources of the Kenan Institute.
-These include invitation-only conferences and forums, as well as connections to the Kenan Institute’s affiliated centers.
+Scholars are mentored by academic and industry thought leaders, business executives, serial start-up entrepreneurs, policymakers, government officials and civic leaders.
+Scholars enhance the interdisciplinary competencies of leadership, research and cross-sector collaboration that are essential for successful business leaders.
+They receive specialized advising from a dedicated Kenan Scholars advisor, mentorship from UNC Kenan-Flagler Business School alumni and program staff and financial support for experiential learning.
+Scholars also have access to the resources of the Kenan Institute, which include invitation-only conferences and forums, as well as connections to the Kenan Institute’s affiliated centers.

 Scholars participate in lunch roundtables, field trips, alternative break experiences, mentor panels and skill-building workshops and trainings.
-During their senior year, scholars complete an original research project under the guidance of a Kenan-Flagler faculty advisor.
+Scholars also complete internships across the world following their sophomore and junior years and an original research project in their senior year under the guidance of a Kenan-Flagler faculty advisor.

 The Kenan Institute requires all Kenan Scholars pursue valuable summer experiences.
-The Institute will provide financial support, a professional network, and placement assistance for opportunities that are well-aligned with the mission of the Kenan Scholars Program.
-Typically, scholars will participate in two specific types of internships:
+The institute will provide financial support, a professional network and placement assistance for opportunities that are well-aligned with the mission of the Kenan Scholars Program.
+Scholars participate in two specific types of internships:

 - Public sector or NGO (sophomore year summer)